Values Based Education

 • Values are displayed outside the school entrance, in our signage throughout the school, on display in the school hall and within each classroom.
 Posters suggesting ways in which the value might be demonstrated are displayed throughout the school and are discussed with pupils

-• Values are promoted to the community through our website which highlights our values approach and has been highlighted in our most recent Ofsted inspection report (February 2010)
+• Values are promoted to the community through our website which highlights our values approach and has been recognised in our most recent Ofsted inspection report (March 2018)

 • The Values Education Programme underpins the school’s Care and Management and Collective Worship policies and is also closely linked to SEAL and RE to further promote values.